iOceanPlus/Product_MultiSource_TargetData_Simulator_OpenSource/README.md

 A region with latitude [31.0017,31.8283] and longitude [123.4317,124.7267],See the figure below:
 ![spare scene](https://git.oschina.net/uploads/images/2017/0929/121205_bbfc5624_854788.png "屏幕截图.png")

 This section is 120 kilometers long and 92 kilometers wide.
-There are one target on every 245 square kilometers, average distance between ships is 15.66 kilometers.
+There is one target on every 245 square kilometers, average distance between ships is 15.66 kilometers.

 ### RegularShip32:  TangShan, China

+32 Ships are under this scence.The region is latitude [38.92,38.9633] and longitude [118.3367,118.4183].

 ![RegularShip32](https://git.oschina.net/uploads/images/2017/0929/123032_c1f1fa4b_854788.png "屏幕截图.png")

-32 Ships.
+This scene is 7.07 kilometer long and 4.82 kilometers wide.
+There is one target on every 1.06 square kilometers, average distance between ships is 1 kilometer.

 ### GlobalShip110K: Global ships
 110415 ships are under this scene.
 ![GlobalShip110K](https://git.oschina.net/uploads/images/2017/0929/122329_e3b9dec1_854788.png "屏幕截图.png")